-When a vacancy occurs the Employer shall notify the Union and post notice of the position on the District website for a minimum of five (5) working days in order that all regular employees will know about the position and be able to make written or electronic application therefor.
+When a vacancy occurs the Employer shall notify the Union and post notice of the position on the District website and in the Employer's office, shops and on all Union designated bulletin boards for a minimum of five (5) working days in order that all regular employees will know about the position and be able to make written or electronic application therefor.
 Such notice shall contain the following information: location of work site (where identified), nature of position, required knowledge and education, ability and skills, shift and wage and salary rate or range.